L'Aura: Success

 In 2006 L'Aura participated at the Sanremo Music Festival for the first time with the song "Irragiungibile", a song which was quite successful in the Italian music charts and Okumuki was certified Gold in Italy.

 9 June 2007 saw the release date of her second album, Demian (like the famous book by Hermann Hesse).
 The first single "Non è una favola", released 18 May was followed by a second single, "È per te", which was a duet with Max Zanotti, the lead singer of Deasonika.

 At the end of 2007, she showed an interest in representing San Marino in the next edition of Eurovision Song Contest 2008.

 L'Aura took part in the Sanremo Music Festival 2008 in Categoria Campioni with the song "Basta!" ("Enough!"), which was a radio and TV success, quickly becoming one of the most downloaded singles from the festival.
 In February she released her first greatest hits album: L'Aura.

 Also in 2008, L'Aura performed at the 1st May's Concert in Rome and the Heineken Jammin' Festival.
-In July 2008, she opened for Ben Harper and R.E.M. in Verona and Milan and Alanis Morissette in Torino.
+In July 2008, she opened for Ben Harper and R.E.M. in Verona and Milan and Alanis Morissette in Turin.
 The second single from the L'Aura album, "Cos'è", was released on 16 May 2008.

 On 26 October 2010, L'Aura released the EP Sei come me.
 On this release, she used the name L'Aura Abela.
 On this album, she worked with the producer Dado Parisini on all of the tracks, including an Italian language version of the Bonnie Tyler song "Total Eclipse of the Heart", named "Eclissi del cuore" (Eclipse of the Heart).
 In October 2011, "Eclissi del cuore" was re-released as a duet with Nek, another Italian singer.
 The single "Come spieghi" was also released in order to promote the album.

 In 2011, L'Aura (again signing as "L'Aura" solely) re-released the Sei come me EP with "Gira l'estate", "Hello Goodbye" (The Beatles cover), the "Eclissi del cuore" duet with Nek and two brand new songs.

 On 26 November 2012, L'Aura announced via her Facebook page that she is pregnant with her first child, with her husband Simone Bertolotti.
 On 25 April 2013, L'Aura gave birth to her son, Leonardo Bertolotti.

 Abela's single, "I'm an Alcoholic" was released on 19 May 2017, after almost six years without releasing any new content.
 It is the lead single from her yet to be released album Il contrario dell'amore.